-In a recent yoga class the focus was on the gate pose known in Sanskrit as Parighasana which is a deep side bend usually performed with one knee on the floor, the opposite leg outstretched and the torso bent toward the outstretched leg.
-As we were practicing the pose the yoga teacher spoke about this pose as a metaphor for and entrance or an exit to stages of our lives..
+In a recent yoga class, the focus was on the gate pose known in Sanskrit as Parighasana which is a deep side bend usually performed with one knee on the floor, the opposite leg outstretched and the torso bent toward the outstretched leg.
+As we were practicing the pose the yoga teacher spoke about this pose as a metaphor for an entrance or an exit to stages of life.
 This comment prompted me to think about some of the entry and exit points of my life and how I have used these key times to expand my own development.

 Some of these opportunities came through the usual developmental phases of adulthood: